Spacecom seeks to keep Xinwei deal alive after satellite destroyed

 But an explosion destroyed a Falcon 9 rocket belonging to Elon Musk's SpaceX as well as Amos-6 during preparations for a routine test firing at Cape Canaveral in Florida last Thursday.

-Spacecom said the loss would have a significant impact on the company, with its equity expected to decline by $30 million to $123 million.
+Spacecom said the loss would have a significant impact on the company.
 Its shares lost 9 percent on Thursday, with the explosion occurring late in the trading day.
-They were suspended on Sunday morning and when they resumed trade lost another 34 percent.
+They were suspended on Sunday morning and when they resumed trade lost another 49 percent.

-Prior to Sunday's decline, Spacecom had a market value of 806 million shekels.

 Spacecom "updated the acquirer (Xinwei) about the loss of the satellite and is examining, along with the buyer, the possibility to amend the agreement and adjust to the new situation," it said on Sunday.